Mint Hill, North Carolina Weather

 - What is the warmest month in Mint Hill?

-- July is typically warmest, averaging about 80°F.
+- July is Mint Hill's warmest month, averaging about 80°F.

 - What is the coldest month in Mint Hill?